demirantay/cheatsheet/frontend/react/main-1.md

     ```html
     <script src="https://unpkg.com/babel-standalone@6/babel.min.js"></script>
     ```

+    (Adding JSX to a project doesn’t require complicated tools like a bundler or a development server.
+Essentially, adding JSX is a lot like adding a CSS preprocessor.
+The only requirement is to have Node.js installed on your computer.)

 - __`Note`__ -- Before deploying your website to production, be mindful that unminified JavaScript can significantly slow down the page for your users.
 Make sure HTML loads, be sure to have `production.min.js`